cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server state may have the following fields:

 - server_ake_state, the server's AKE state if necessary.

+The rest of this document describes the details of these stages in detail.
+{{client-material}} describes how client credential information is generated, encoded, stored on the server on registration, and recovered on login. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol.
+{{configurations}} describes how to instantiate OPAQUE using different cryptographic dependencies and parameters.

 # Client Credential Storage and Key Recovery {#client-material}